News and events

 March 2016: experts and agencies come together for prison reform forum

-The Prime Minister has set out ambitious plans for reform and today's discussions at Plymouth University are an important forum for understanding what needs to be done if those reforms are to be successful.
+The Prime Minister has set out ambitious plans for reform and today's discussions at the University of Plymouth are an important forum for understanding what needs to be done if those reforms are to be successful.

-Former Chief Inspector of Prisons Professor Nick Hardwick was among the speakers at the Prison Reform Forum.Learn more about the event held at Plymouth University
+Former Chief Inspector of Prisons Professor Nick Hardwick was among the speakers at the Prison Reform Forum.Learn more about the event held at the University of Plymouth

 Action group projects